PheeWa/todo-api/README.md

 - Users can only view, update, and delete their own todos
 - Each todo is associated with the user who created it (via `userId`)
-- Cross-user access is prevented at the service layer through ownership checks
+- Cross-user access is prevented at both the database and service layer through ownership checks
+- Database queries include `WHERE user_id = $1` clauses to ensure data isolation

 ## Architecture